ImAnshuJoshi/Un-Fold/readme.md

 #### Future Ideas
 * One-on-One chat feature
-* Allowing the user to archieve his/her blogs or make it private
+* Allowing the user to archive his/her blogs or make it private

 ## Back-end
 1. Routes for authentication purpose